• Commercial Driver FAQs in Colorado

 Is the Colorado CDL valid in every state?

-If you are over 21 years of age and have a valid Colorado CDL, it is valid when driving a commercial vehicle through other states.
+If you at least 21 years old and have a valid Colorado CDL, it is valid when driving a commercial vehicle through other states.

 If Colorado suspends my CDL, can't I just go to another state and apply for another one?